How Florida Workers Comp Rates Are Calculated

 Talk to our risk advisors about lowering your EMR.
 We can review your claims history and recommend strategies to bring your modifier down.

-Florida Workers Comp Rates by Industry
+Comparing Florida Workers’ Comp Rates by Industry

 Florida workers comp costs vary widely by industry.
 Here are the typical rate ranges for common sectors, along with specific class codes you are likely to see on your policy.